Promoting Engineering through Community Outreach

-Recently, Wade and her colleagues participated in the Des Moines Area Community College (DMACC) Career Discover Days, which encourages 8th through 12th-grade students to explore a variety of careers by touring area businesses, connecting with professionals, and participating in hands-on activities.
+Recently, Wade and her colleagues participated in the Des Moines Area Community College (DMACC) Career Discover Days, which encourages 8th to 12th-grade students to explore a variety of careers by touring area businesses, connecting with professionals, and participating in hands-on activities.

-During the event, Wade and her colleagues presented an overview of their careers, answered questions, and shared real-life project examples with a group of more than 50 students.
+During the event, Wade and her colleagues presented an overview of their careers, answered questions, and shared real-life project examples with more than 50 students.

 As a mother, Wade says it’s important to let kids know there’s a middle ground between a four-year degree and going to work right out of high school.
 She points to her role as an engineering technician as one of many career fields that pay well and are in high demand.

 “We’re searching nationally and can’t get our hands on enough engineering technicians, they just don’t exist,” states Wade.
 “I think what we do is fun and by sharing information, I hope others might want to do the same because the demand is so great.”

 Reflecting on her career outreach experience, Wade says a common misconception students have is they must be good at math to succeed as an engineering technician.

 “It’s about using the same type of techniques to solve a problem,” she explains.
-“We’re here to solve problems, and you have to want to be a part of that.
+“We’re here to solve problems, and you must want to be a part of that.
 The challenges we face and the software we use are evolving at a phenomenal rate, so it’s important to be a lifelong learner and enjoy problem-solving.”